Optimal Substring-Equality Queries with Applications to Sparse Text Indexing: Introduction and related work

+We assume that the input string $S \in [0,\sigma-1]$, with $\sigma \leq n^{O(1)}$, is rewritable and that the size of the data structure used to represent it does not depend on its content, that is, updating the characters of $S$ does not change the space of the data structure.
+For example, a word-packed string or the representation described in~\cite{dodis2010changing} satisfy this requirement.
+Intuitively, we need this requirement since in our solutions we overwrite the content of $S$ and, in order for this process to run in-place, the size of the string does not have to increase.
+All our algorithms work in the \emph{restore} model: the string $S$ is allowed to be overwritten and must be restored before the computation terminates.
+We describe our results in the word RAM model of computation with word size $w = \lceil \log n \rceil$ bits; as we show below, this is not restrictive.
+If not otherwise specified, logarithms are in base $2$.
 Since we make use only of integer additions, multiplications, modulo, and bitwise operations (masks, shifts), we assume that we can simulate a memory word of size $w'=c\cdot w$ for any constant $c$ with only a constant slowdown in the execution of these operations.
 Subtractions, additions and multiplications between $(c\cdot w)$-bits words take trivially constant time by breaking the operands in $2c$ digits of $w/2$ bits each and use schoolbook's algorithms (i.e. $\bigO(c)$-time addition and $\bigO(c^2)$-time multiplication).
 The modulo operator $a\modd q$ (with $q$ fixed) can be computed as $a\modd q = a - \lfloor a/q \rfloor\cdot q$.
-Computing $\lfloor a/q \rfloor$ can be done efficiently using Knuth's long division algorithm~\cite{knuthbook}.
+Similarly, computing $\lfloor a/q \rfloor$ can be done in $\bigO(c^2)$ time using Knuth's long division algorithm~\cite{knuthbook} (see also~\cite{Hansen1994}).
 Bitwise operations on $(c\cdot w)$-bits words can easily be implemented with $c$ bitwise operations between $w$-bits words.
 We enumerate string positions starting from 0.
-For a more compact notation, with $S[i,\dots,j]$ we denote both $S$'s substring starting at position $i$ and ending at position $j$, and the integer $S[i]S[i+1],\dots,S[j]$, each $S[i]$ being a digit in base $\sigma$.
-If $j<i$, $S[i,\dots,j]$ denotes the empty string $\epsilon$ or the integer $0$.
+For a more compact notation, we write $S[i,j]$ to denote both $S$'s substring starting at position $i$ and ending at position $j$, and the integer $S[i]S[i+1]\dots S[j]$, each $S[i]$ being a digit in base $\sigma$.
+If $j<i$, $S[i,j]$ denotes the empty string $\epsilon$ or the integer $0$.
 The use (string/integer) will be clear from the context.
 We assume that we can draw integers uniformly distributed in a given interval in constant time and using $\bigO(1)$ words of working space.
 W.h.p. (with high probability) means with probability at least $1 - n^{-c}$ for an arbitrarily large constant $c$.
+The Karp-Rabin hash function~\cite{karp1987efficient} takes as input a string $S\in [0,\sigma-1]^*$, converts it into its natural representation as a number $s$ composed of $|S|$ digits in base $\sigma$ (i.e. the $i$-th most significant digit of $s$ is equal to $S[i]$), and returns $s\modd q$, where $q$ is a prime number.
+Since in this paper we view strings from $[0,\sigma-1]^*$ as numbers in base $\sigma$, we can define the Karp-Rabin fingerprint $\rk(S)$ of a string $S$ simply as